Grévy's Zebra

 Population threats

 These animals are currently facing one of the most wide-scale range reductions among African mammals.
 They have lost a considerable part of their original range.
-Remaining populations suffer from harsh competition for food with other grazing animals.
+The remaining populations suffer from harsh competition for food with other grazing animals.
 They also compete for resources with cattle and livestock.
 On the other hand, population numbers are negatively affected by excessive grazing and competition for water sources.
 Those in Ethiopia are threatened by large-scale hunting for their meat, striking coats and medical use.

 Population number